Falun: Architectural history

 Wiklunds Glas was a building on Åsgatan in Falun and was designed in a combination between Art Nouveau and Renaissance in the Low Countries.
-The building was designed by the Architect J.Wernfeldt and functioned as a location for a glass company.
+The building was designed by the architect J.Wernfeldt and functioned as a location for a glass company.
 The building was demolished in 1971, when Falun was modernized.

 Geislerska Huset was built sometime between 1765 and 1768 by Eric Geisler.
 The building was built by a technique which later became referred to as Eric Geisler Technique.
 It was the oldest building in the world built with copper slag stone.
 The building was demolished in 1977, and on the site today is an office building.

 Rådhuset (Town Hall) is located on Stora Torget in Falun.
 Was built between 1649 and 1653, initially as a one-floor building, but in the 1960s, a second floor was added onto the building.
 In 1761, the building was destroyed in a fire, but was quickly rebuilt and is still, today, standing on the same site.

 Varmbadhuset a community swimming pool facility in Falun.
 It was designed in a National Romantic Style by the city architect Klas Boman and built in 1911.
 In the 1960s a sports center was planned out for Falun and Varmbadhuset lost its importance and faced demolition in 1974, despite strong protests from the residents in Falun.
 On the site today is the police station.

 In 1961, an architectural competition was organized in Falun.
 The neighborhood (Falan) between the western side of Stora Torget and Faluån was to be modernized.
 The competition was won by Uhlin och Malms Arkitektkontor in Stockholm.
 The final design was built in 1968, with two buildings along the western side of the Plaza.
 Since 1968, the buildings have been rebuilt many times.

 Education

-There is a number of elementary schools in Falun, as well as a number of gymnasiums.
+There is a number of elementary schools in Falun, as well as a number of high schools.

 For education, the city holds part of the University College of Dalarna (Högskolan Dalarna).